healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 Temperature: Medium heat / 350°F

-The Elite Gourmet took **2 min 16 sec** to preheat to 350°F, surprisingly faster than any other large skillets and comparable to medium-sized ones (9.7/10).
-Afterward, with our original recipe ready, we poured **3.17 oz** of batter into the skillet.
+The Elite Gourmet took **2 min 16 sec** to preheat to 350°F. This was surprisingly fast for a large skillet and comparable to even a medium-sized one (9.7/10).
+With the skillet ready, we poured **3.17 oz** of batter from our original pancake mix into the skillet.

-To our surprise, the weakness in heat distribution didn’t affect the skillet’s ability to make awesome pancakes.
-This skillet managed to perfectly cook the pancake in a flash, just **1 min 10 sec** on the first side and **1 min 30 sec** on the flip side.
-The result was a **golden brown**, **fluffy**, **steamy** pancake with a honeycomb pattern that  can be a sure hit for children.
+To our surprise, the unevenness in heat distribution did not detract from quality, awesome pancakes.
+Not only that, they cooked in a flash taking **1 min 10 sec** on the first side and **1 min 30 sec** on the flip side.

+The results were **golden brown** pancakes with a lovely honeycomb pattern, **fluffy and steamy** on the inside—a sure hit with children.

+We attributed the faster heating times to the larger surface area covered by the M-shaped elements compared to skillets with simple rectangular ones.
+The high power draw, commonly seen in large skillets, definitely helped as well.

-You may need to adjust the timing as per your recipe, and this 16-inch pan can do 3 to 4 pancakes at a time.
-We didn’t need to coat the pan with any butter or oil thanks to the non-stick coating.
-Nonetheless, adding oil to the pan is recommended to prolong the coating’s lifespan.
+This 16-inch pan can do 3 to 4 pancakes at a time, and you may need to adjust the cooking time as per your recipe.
+We didn’t need to grease the pan, but a little butter or oil can prolong the life of the coating.

 ### Cooking Steaks